1 What and why?

 • What are key characteristics of a useful tool?

 • Which tools are you currently using for reading, writing, or calculating?
-Why these and not others?

 • What does the term reproducible research imply?

-• What kind of tool(s) would we need to practice it?
+What kind of tools would we need to practice it?

-Please note: The purpose of these questions to help you adopt various perspectives and a reflective state of mind.
+Note: The purpose of these questions to help you adopt various perspectives and a reflective state of mind.
 Do no worry if they seem difficult or obscure at this point.
 Hopefully, some possible answers will become clearer by the end of the chapter.
 (Exercise 1.5.1 will ask you to summarize some in an R Markdown document.)

 1.1 Introduction